ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ### Use case

-The watch-only wallet generates a QR code containing the `crypto-sign-request` UR type with the following information:
+The watch-only wallet generates a QR code containing the `sign-request` UR type with the following information:

 1. (Recommended) Request ID, an universally unique identifier (UUID) of the transaction
 2. Ethereum coin identity with the chain ID to specify the EVM chain